wjhopper/PBS-R-Manual/basics.md

 ## [1] FALSE FALSE FALSE
 ```

 When using relational operators with two vectors/matrices, make sure they both have the same number of elements.
-If not, R will recycle values from the beginning of the shorter vector in order to "pad" it's length.
+If not, R will recycle values from the beginning of the shorter vector in order to "pad" its length.
 This is probably not what you want to happen, but R will **only** warn you if the length of the longer vector is not a multiple of the shorter vector.
 If it is a multiple, then R will recycle silently.
 Be vigilant!

 ```r